 A study of the period between the fall of the Roman Empire and the Renaissance with a major emphasis on the analysis of primary source materials.
-Alternate years, Spring '10.
+Spring, even years.

 HIS 313 EARLY MODERN EUROPE: 1450-1815 (W)

 A study of the development of European civilization from the Renaissance through the Napoleonic Era.
 Annually, Fall.